Bigstep

 Agility Communications, Inc. provides laser solutions for the optical network.
 The company focuses on offering tunable transponder and tunable laser solutions for carriers and system providers.
 It offers tunable transmitter and transponder products.
 The company was founded in 1998 and is based in Santa Barbara, California.
 As of November 30, 2005, Agility Communications, Inc. operates as a subsidiary of JDS Uniphase Corp.

 3PAR Inc. is a global provider of utility storage systems designed for mid-sized to large enterprises, financial services firms, cloud computing service providers, consumer-oriented Internet/Web 2.0 companies, and government entities.
-The company specializes in helping organizations create infrastructures that enable the delivery of cloud-based services, both internally and at the scale needed by service providers.
-3PAR's enterprise-class storage systems are characterized by a clustered design that supports comprehensive multi-tenancy and are engineered to be self-configuring, self-optimizing, self-monitoring, self-healing, and scalable.
-Their products feature an integrated hardware platform, which includes an operating system and a suite of software applications for efficient data storage and information management.
+The company specializes in creating infrastructures that facilitate the delivery of cloud-based services, tailored to meet the demands of both internal operations and external service providers.
+Its enterprise-class storage systems are characterized by a clustered design that supports comprehensive multi-tenancy and incorporates features such as self-configuration, self-optimization, self-monitoring, self-healing, and scalability.
+3PAR's solutions include an integrated hardware platform alongside an operating system and a suite of software applications, positioning the company as a key player in the data storage and information management sector.

 FineGround Networks